 1/2 cup grated cotija cheese

 Preheat the oven to medium temperature for 10 to 12 minutes.
 Brush the corn with olive oil and set it aside until the grill is warm.

 In a small bowl, mix the cream (sour or Mexican), lime juice, cumin, and 1/2 teaspoon salt.
 Mix well until creamy.
-Test for salt.
+Salt test.
 Cover and keep cold until ready to use.

 Bake the corn for 20 minutes, turning occasionally.
 Remove from oven and let cool a bit.
 Spread the cotija cheese in a flat dish and leave it aside.
 Brush the corn with lime cream, roll it in the cotija cheese, and season with coriander.
 Serve immediately.

 Mexican corn on the cob is grilled and is regularly found in the street food stalls and street fairs in Oaxaca, Mexico.
 This flavorful cob is prepared by grilling the corn and adding mayonnaise, cheese, chili powder, and a squeeze of lemon.
 The traditional recipe says that the corn is covered with mayonnaise and sometimes with cream, and finally it is sprinkled with grated cheese, chili, lemon juice, and chopped coriander.

 4 ears of corn cob with everything and leaves

 1 teaspoon of sal½ teaspoon of sugar (optional if you want them a little sweet)

 Place water, calculating that it covers the corn you want to cook, salt, and sugar in a deep pan, stir, and heat over medium heat.
 Cut the ends of the corn, remove only 2 or 3 leaves that cover it and the ends.
 Put the corn in the water, this must surpass them and let it cook at the medium fire from 50 to 75 minutes approximately.